foobara/typescript-react-command-form-generator/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under your choice of the Apache-2.0 license or the MIT license.
+See [LICENSE.txt](LICENSE.txt) for more info about licensing.